yaraholding/TrivialDrive/README.md

 to drive without using up any gas while that subscription is active.
 The subscription can either be purchased monthly or yearly.

+In Order to implement the SDK as an independent JAR module take a look at [dev](https://github.com/YaraGithub/TrivialDrive/tree/dev) branch.

 Pre-requisites
 --------------